Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 Bet you didn't know that Boise has one of the biggest Basque populations in the world!

-This unique cultural heritage is celebrated and painstakingly preserved on Basque Block, an area of downtown Boise that's home to a historic Basque museum, a cultural centre, and a handful of restaurants and bars serving up traditional Basque cuisine.
+This unique cultural heritage is celebrated and painstakingly preserved on Basque Block, an area of downtown Boise that's home to a historic Basque museum, a cultural center, and a handful of restaurants and bars serving up traditional Basque cuisine.

-For lunch, take your pick from the eateries in the area (the Basque Market and Bar Gernika are local favourites).
+For lunch, take your pick from the eateries in the area (the Basque Market and Bar Gernika are local favorites).
 On Saturdays, Bar Gernika serves up a ridiculously popular beef tongue sandwich... get there early to get your order in before they run out!

 Flags fly on a historic building on Boise's Basque Block in Idaho